Guatemalan dishes such as:

 ALL breakfasts and dinners are included.

 We don’t include lunches to give you the freedom to choose at least one meal every day.
-(Average price of a lunch is USD$10.)
+(The average price of lunch is USD$10.)

 We recommend bringing around $300 in cash in the local currency (for just in case purposes).
 It's always a good idea to have some cash on hand.